suzukiplan/vgsx/README.md

 ## WIP

-This project is still in the WIP; We are In Progress phase.
+This project is still in the WIP; _Work In Progress_ phase.

 Please note that the current specifications are subject to frequent, casual breaking changes.